185 Lyman Street

 Days & Hours

 The family enlarged the house in 1882 in the Victorian style and then remodeled it in the Colonial Revival style in 1917.
 The thirty-seven acres include beautifully preserved gardens and historic greenhouses.
-Hear the story of the Lyman family during a tour of the mansion, which is used today as a venue for weddings and private parties.
-Its architectural features include an elegant ballroom and graceful oval parlor, both pristine examples of Federal design.
-Stop by the Lyman Estate Greenhouses for lovely plants and expert advice.
+Hear the story of the Lyman family during a tour of the mansion, which is used today as a venue for weddings and corporate events.
+Its architectural features include a graceful oval parlor and elegant ballroom, which can be seen in the 2019 film adaptation of Little Women.
+Stop by the Lyman Estate Greenhouses for beautiful plants and expert advice.

 185 Lyman Street

 Theodore Lyman (1753-1839) was born the son of a minister in York, Maine.
 He established himself in shipping before moving to Boston after the American Revolution.
 He expanded his business interests from the Northwest fur trade into the China Trade, acquiring sufficient wealth by the time he was forty years old to support a country estate and gentleman’s farm.
 Theodore Lyman began to acquire land in Waltham in 1790 through the purchase of small farms.
 In 1793 he commissioned famed architect Samuel McIntire of Salem, Massachusetts, to design and build an elegant country house in the Federal style.
 The formal name, “The Vale,” was chosen as a reference to the estate’s location in a slight valley, with a brook running through it.